GitHawkApp/GitHawk/SECURITY.md

 GitHawk stores some repository information on the device, including source code, pull request contents, and issue contents.
-This information is stored for the purpose of speeding up the app's user experience and reducing the nuber of redundant calls it needs to make to the GitHub API.
+This information is stored for the purpose of speeding up the app's user experience and reducing the number of redundant calls it needs to make to the GitHub API.
 Source code and other information downloaded using the `repo` OAuth scope is never uploaded to any servers.